-• Manual allocation (MAC address)
+Manual allocation (MAC address)

-This method uses DHCP to identify the unique hardware address of each network card connected to the network, and then supplies a constant configuration each time the DHCP client makes a request to the DHCP server using that network device.
+This method uses DHCP to identify the unique hardware address of each network card connected to the network, and then supplies a static configuration each time the DHCP client makes a request to the DHCP server using that network device.
 This ensures that a particular address is assigned automatically to that network card, based on its MAC address.

-• Dynamic allocation (address pool)
+Dynamic allocation (address pool)

-In this method, the DHCP server assigns an IP address from a pool of addresses (sometimes also called a range or scope) for a period of time (or lease) configured on the server, or until the client informs the server that it doesn't need the address anymore.
+In this method, the DHCP server assigns an IP address from a pool of addresses (sometimes also called a range or scope) for a period of time (known as a lease) configured on the server, or until the client informs the server that it doesn't need the address anymore.
 This way, the clients receive their configuration properties dynamically and on a "first come, first served" basis.
 When a DHCP client is no longer on the network for a specified period, the configuration is expired and released back to the address pool for use by other DHCP clients.
-This way, an address can be leased or used for a period of time.
-After this period, the client must renegotiate the lease with the server to maintain use of the address.
+After the lease period expires, the client must renegotiate the lease with the server to maintain use of the same address.

-• Automatic allocation
+Automatic allocation